 Setting: 60 Minutes before Curtain at the Pinecone Players Community Theatre

-The production materials for Carol’s Christmas Catastrophe include:
+The Authorized Materials/Rehearsal Package for Carol's Christmas Catastrophe consists of: